fgreinacher/cla-sync/cla/cla.md

-# Siemens Contributor License Agreement Version 1.1
+# Updated Siemens Contributor License Agreement Version 1.1

 Thank you for your interest in contributing to open source software projects made available by Siemens AG or its affiliates ("**Siemens**").
 When you sign a Contribution License Agreement (CLA), you give Siemens the legal permission to use and distribute your contribution.
 You do not surrender ownership of your contribution, and you do not give up any of your rights to use your contribution elsewhere.